osiloke/mezzanine_widgets/README.rst

 Requirements
 ============
-mezzanine 1.0
+mezzanine 1.0 (I'm not sure if 1.0 is backwards compatible) django-classy-tags
-django-classy-tags

 METHODOLOGY
 ===========
 Widgets are placed in the specified slot.
 Slots are just placeholders inside django templates where widgets are rendered.
 They are not stored in the database.
 As a result, a template designer does not worry about syncing the database every time he wants to create a `slot` in a template.
 On the other hand, the end user must be aware of the `slots` available for widgets.

-Widget Classes contain the logic used to render each widget and are dynamically loaded at runtime using the same autoloading logic used for django admin.
+Widget Classes contain the logic used to render each widget and are dynamically loaded at runtime using the same autoloading magic used for django admin.

 USAGE